-- These projects provide matching dollars in the form of tokens or paper coupons to SNAP customers for purchases of fruits and vegetables
+- Provide matching dollars in the form of tokens or paper coupons to SNAP customers for purchases of fruits and vegetables.

-- They increase SNAP customers’ purchasing power so that they can afford to buy more fruits, vegetables and other healthy foods at the market.
+- Increase SNAP customers’ purchasing power so that they can afford to buy more fruits, vegetables and other healthy foods at the market.

 - These projects are usually funded by private foundations, non-profit organizations, or local government entities.